zio/zio-metrics-legacy/docs/essentials/prometheus.md

 ```

 The second approach is somewhat more generic and doesn't need extra calls to
-`unsafeRun` but it requires the use of `PartialFunction`s and keeping a private
+`Runtime.unsafe.run` but it requires the use of `PartialFunction`s and keeping a private
 `Map` inside our custom Layer, here called `MetricsMap`:

 ```scala